 Find an Approved Solicitor on the Darlington Building Society

-Common questions asked concerning the Darlington Building Society Conveyancing Panel
+Darlington Building Society Conveyancing Panel Example Support Desk Enquires

-My lawyers in Manchester have advised me that they can not locate my conveyancing file.
-At the time of my purchase I took out a mortgage with Darlington Building Society.
-Is it case that being on the Darlington Building Society conveyancing panel they need to have retained the file for a number of years?
+My lawyers in Leeds have advised me that no longer have my conveyancing file.
+To assist with my purchase I took out a mortgage with Darlington Building Society.
+Is it case that being on the Darlington Building Society conveyancing panel they need to have retained the file for a prescribed period?

 It very much depends from lender to lender but many of the Terms and Conditions of Conveyancing Panel Appointment require the file to be held for a period of 6 years.
 That being said we have not seen a copy of the Darlington Building Society Conveyancing Panel Terms.
 It might be worth you contacting Darlington Building Society directly.

 I had instructed online solicitors located in Bristol who are on the Darlington Building Society solicitor panel.
 They have just invoiced me a separate fee of £135 for dealing with the Darlington Building Society mortgage.
 Is this a supplemental conveyancing fee specified by Darlington Building Society?